 A key feature of this year’s Deceased Donation Symposium was a Donation after Circulatory Determination of Death (DCD) Heart Donation and Transplant Mini-Symposium to inform the conversation in Canada.
 It was a unique opportunity to clarify bioethical implications and perspectives while also learning about evolving processes, practices, and technologies from content experts who shared their experience in Australia, the United Kingdom and the United States.

-Participation in CCCF is one knowledge translation mechanism employed by Canadian Blood Services.
-This year’s event also served as the first face-to-face networking opportunity for the Canadian Donation Physician Network, focused on building a national community of donation-focused physicians committed to enhancing deceased donation activity in Canada.
-We aim to educate the donation physicians in Canada, mentor new ones and do case studies.
-We advance access to other donation physicians to support clinical decision-making and make resources available.
-It serves as a forum for members to collectively champion leading practices in donation, support research collaboration, share knowledge and build expertise.
+Participation in CCCF is one of many knowledge exchange mechanisms employed by Canadian Blood Services.
+This year’s event also served as the first face-to-face meeting of the recently created Canadian Donation Physician Network, which focuses on building a national community of donation-focused physicians committed to enhancing deceased donation activity in Canada.
+The Network serves as a forum for members to collectively champion leading practices in donation, support research collaboration, share knowledge and build expertise.

-Presentations from CCCF2017 are now available online.
-Every year we record the talks and post them on our Professional Education website to offer opportunities to further educate the organ donation and transplantation, critical care and resuscitation community professionals about the current and future advances in deceased donation in Canada and internationally.
+Presentations from CCCF are available online.
+Every year we record talks and post them on our Professional Education website to offer opportunities to further educate the organ donation and transplantation, critical care and resuscitation community professionals about the current and future advances in deceased donation in Canada and internationally.

 “Canadian Guidelines for Controlled Pediatric Donation after Circulatory Determination of Death (pDCD) have recently been released.
 A summary report of these guidelines was published this month in the journal Pediatric Critical Care Medicine.